 Longberry, Shortberry and Mocha Harrars – Does Size Matter?

-As some of the world’s finest gourmet coffees, the Ethiopian coffees are separated and rated by bean size with the general assumption that bigger beans are higher in quality.
+As some of the world’s finest gourmet coffees, the Ethiopian coffees are graded and rated by bean size with the general assumption that bigger beans are higher in quality.

-In general it is true that larger beans usually contain more of the precious essential oils that create flavor and aroma, yet there are also other factors besides bean size that may be just as important to the beans’ quality.
+In general it is true that larger bean grades usually contain more of the precious essential oils that create flavor and aroma, yet there are also other factors besides bean size that may be just as important to the beans’ quality.